tsotimus/csp-toolkit/README.md

 # Template for Creating Packages

-### Getting started with this template
+## Getting started with this template

 1. Clone this repository

 2. Run `pnpm install` to install the dependencies

-3. Search and replace `package-template` with your package name
+3. Search and replace `csp-toolkit` with your package name

 4. Update the `package.json` with your package details